 More cars were driving south than north.
 They had to be going somewhere.

-She had called him “Jimbo” only twice before, once as they walked up a steep hill towards the Alhambra instead of taking a bus, and once when he accidentally knocked over a small pitcher of sangria, most of which landed in her lap, along with orange and pineapple slices, in a restaurant called El Chikito, which was one of the favorite haunts of Federico Garcia Lorca.
+She had called him “Jimbo” only twice before, once as they walked up a steep hill towards the Alhambra instead of taking a bus, and once when he accidentally knocked over a small pitcher of sangria, most of which landed in her lap, in a restaurant called El Chikito, which was one of the favorite haunts of Federico Garcia Lorca.
 He never told her people sometimes called him “Jimbo,” because they didn’t.
 It was something she invented and he wasn’t too crazy about it.

 “Just shut up and walk,” he said.

 He knew she would react badly to what he said, but he didn’t care.
-Right now his top priority was to avoid the rain as much as possible.
+His top priority was to avoid the rain.
 He walked under storefront awnings.
-Thankfully, most of the stores had large awnings.
-Every store was closed, or at least every store looked closed.
+Every store had an awning.
 He did not turn around to see if she was following him.
 She could sleep inside the bus station for all he cared.

-He passed many storefronts before he heard an approaching splashing sound made by small female feet.
+He passed many storefronts before he heard a splashing sound approach, a splashing sound made by small female feet.
 He tried walking faster to prove a point, but the splashing grew louder and closer.
-Finally, he felt a soft punch on the upper right side of his back, just below the shoulder.
-She had arrived.
+Finally, he felt a soft punch just below his right shoulder.

 “So, you were going to leave me at the station?
 What kind of a man are you?” she asked out of breath.
 Her voice wasn’t nearly as angry as Jimmy thought it might be.
 She appeared almost happy to be standing at his side again.